Rappsilber-Laboratory/xiView_container/README.md

 `git clone --recurse-submodules https://github.com/Rappsilber-Laboratory/xiView_container.git `

+## 4. Create xiVIEW database and database user

+Initialise the database by running the schema.sql script from this project

-## 4. Configure the python environment for the file parser
+## 5. Configure the python environment for the file parser

 Follow the instructions at [https://github.com/Rappsilber-Laboratory/xiSPEC_ms_parser](https://github.com/Rappsilber-Laboratory/xiSPEC_ms_parser) but you don't need to install sqlite; instead you need to edit the file xiSPEC_ms_parser/credentials.py to point to your postgress database.

-## 5. Install xiAnnotator
+## 6. Install xiAnnotator

 Follow the instructions at  https://github.com/Rappsilber-Laboratory/xiAnnotator/tree/master/doc/SysV